ufidon/df/hyper.md

 ![The Ubuntu VM settings in Hyper-V](./figs/hypervvmsetting.png)

-*Now follow typical process to Install VMs using VirtualBox.*
+*Now follow typical process to Install Ubuntu  using Hyper-V.*

 Here is Ubuntu 20.04 LTS running in Hyper-V

 ![Ubuntu 20.04 LTS running in Hyper-V](./figs/ubuntuonhyperv.png)

-4. If you see the following error, it means Hyper-V is NOT running, which should be started to run Hyper-V VMs.
+1. If you see the following error, it means Hyper-V is NOT running, which should be started to run Hyper-V VMs.

 ![Hyper-V is NOT running](./figs/hypervnotrunning.png)